hectoraldairah/bitbyte-blog/src/posts/learning-go-a-new-adventure.md

 type: blog
 Language: english
 featured: true
-decription: 'The beginning of a new journey'
+description: 'The beginning of a new journey'
 title: 'Learning Go, a new adventure'
 date: 2024-01-07
 tags: ['Go']